xhyrom/discord-datamining/data/articles/normal/articles/4406553795735/content.md

+<h3 id="h_01HHR3V2T29GZMW61030ZHMTXY"><span style="font-weight: 400;">Note: If you are redeeming this trial on iOS, please double check to confirm that you are redeeming on the correct Discord account.
+Once a Nitro trial has been applied to a Discord account, our support team is unable to transfer it to a different one.</span></h3>
 <p><span style="font-weight: 400;"><span id="docs-internal-guid-d4fe9d98-7fff-8dca-06c1-6464c9b5868d">Starting from </span><strong>December 12, 2023</strong> <strong>(5:00am EST) </strong>to <strong>December 18, 2023 (11:59am EST)</strong>, <strong>T-Mobile and Metro by T-Mobile customers</strong> can claim 3 months of Discord Nitro in the T-Mobile Tuesdays app.
 Learn below about how you can redeem <a href="https://support.discord.com/hc/articles/115000435108" target="_blank" rel="noopener noreferrer">Discord Nitro</a>.</span></p>
 <p class="wysiwyg-text-align-center"><span style="font-weight: 400;"><span id="docs-internal-guid-4eabad82-7fff-9d5f-8c18-fdba9e634e9c"><img src="https://support.discord.com/hc/article_attachments/19781001941911" width="448" height="441"></span></span></p>
 <p><span class="wysiwyg-color-black wysiwyg-font-size-large"><strong>Promotion Summary</strong></span></p>